brikis98/yevgeniy-brikman-homepage/_posts/2020-11-24-green-mars.md

 - Due to the large, sweeping timeline, and the tendency to jump all over the place in this book, the characters seem even less developed and believable than the last one.
 It's hard to get attached to or care about any of them, which makes the book even less engaging.

-- I think, to some extent, this is a problem of the book "jumping scales" too much, from the tiny details of a single person's struggle daily struggle all the way up to the massive multi-planetary struggles of giant governments and multi-national corporations across centuries.
+- I think, to some extent, this is a problem of the book "jumping scales" too much, from the tiny details of a single person's struggle daily struggle all the way up to the massive multi-planetary struggles of giant governments and multinational corporations across centuries.

 ## Rating